Subscribe to account activity

-2. User does not own the app / Multiple Users - If your app is going to consume Direct Messages on behalf of multiple users, each user must authenticate with your app to grant permission.
+2. User does not own the app / Multiple Users - If your app is going to consume Account Activity events on behalf of multiple users, each user must authenticate with your app to grant permission.
 To achieve this you must have a web app that implements Twitter Sign-in.

 If you have access to the user accounts (e.g. test accounts) then you can use twurl.
 By adding the user account to twurl, access tokens will be generated.
 The access tokens for each user will be stored in a .twurlrc file.
 See the docs for twurl on github for details.

 - Once you have obtained user Access Tokens, you are ready to add Account Activity subscriptions.
 See our Managing your webhooks and adding subscriptions for more information.